tangqi/tangqi.github.io/src/spring-2025.md

 ----

 ## Course Description
-This undergraduate-level course covers the practical and theoretical aspects of parallel computing and their applications.
-This course is designed to help you accelerate your code.
+This course covers the practical and theoretical aspects of parallel computing and their applications.
+It will focus on OpenMPI, MPI, GPU programming (CUDA), practical tools, and scientific applications such as particle-based simulations.

 ## Prerequisites
 * Proficiency in C/C++ programming